 - Banana.
 An extra layer of vacation vibes and natural sweetness.
 Its creamy texture is is a nice contrast with the other fruit.

 - Fruit Salad Dressing.
-A combination of orange juice, lime juice (or lemon juice), and honey makes the fruit taste as sunny as a summer day.
+A combination of fresh orange juice, lime juice (or lemon juice), and honey makes the fruit taste as sunny as a summer day.
 Poppy seeds are a fun addition that makes this salad extra special (if you love poppy seed dressing, be sure to check out my Spinach Strawberry Salad).

 - Vanilla Extract.The secret fruit salad dressing ingredient that will have your guests asking for the recipe.

-- Stir together the dressing.
+- Blend together the fruit salad dressing.

 - Pour the dressing over the fruit.